Skip to main content

 Inside the enterprise social media analytics dashboard

 End of month.
-The CMO opens the cross-brand analytics view.
+The CMO opens brand A’s analytics view.

-Filters to the four brands in the corporate launch campaign.
-Sees per-post engagement, channel-level reach, and impressions across LinkedIn, Instagram, Facebook, and X. The corporate launch produced 48 posts; 12 cleared 1,000+ engagements; 3 cleared 10,000.
+Filters to the corporate launch campaign.
+Sees per-post engagement, channel-level reach, and impressions across LinkedIn, Instagram, Facebook, X, and TikTok.
+The campaign produced 48 posts; 12 cleared 1,000+ engagements; 3 cleared 10,000.

 Switches to the brand with the tracker installed.
 Sees which campaign links drove website sessions, which pages those visitors viewed, and which tracked events followed the campaign.

-Exports the cross-brand rollup to Markdown for the QBR deck.
-The export captures the post-level numbers, the campaign rollup, and the attribution view in a clean format.
+Exports the brand report to PDF for the executive packet, CSV for the analyst, and Markdown for the company’s internal AI assistant.
+The exports capture the post-level numbers, the campaign rollup, and the attribution view in clean formats.

 20 minutes for what used to be a half-day spreadsheet exercise.